Your Eurorack tuner utility.

 Previously, the frequency/note relation table contained errors.
 The data were either overlapping or incorrect for some notes.
 I created a simple ruby script to generate the correct frequencies, with an optional parameter allowing you to set the amount of cents for in-tune status and the possibility to tune A4 at a different frequency.
 The script is available here.

 I also discovered that Amanda Ghassaei’s algorithm, as such, was too imprecise.
 For example, it was unable to find “440” when a 440Hz signal was applied on the input.
-Instead the software was spitting out “442” or “437”.
+Instead the software was displaying “442” or “437”.
 This is due to the speed at which the ADC samples the incoming signal.

 As the atmega328 can’t reliably speeds up its ADC further (it’s already clocked at 500kHz), I first thought the global solution wasn’t viable, but I soon spotted that the data from the algorithm could be averaged.
 I chose the solution suggested in Make: AVR programming book (page 259): “Exponentially Weighted Moving Averages”.